onzfonz/comp227/src/content/2/en/part2a.md

 )
 ```

-Every note contains its textual content and a timestamp, as well as a *boolean* value for marking whether the note has been categorized as important or not, and also a unique <i>id</i>.
+Every note contains its textual content and a timestamp, as well as a `boolean` value for marking whether the note has been categorized as important or not, and also a unique `id`.

 The example above works because there are exactly three notes in the array.